 Differences of yearly and seasonal accumulated precipitation, maximum and minimum temperatures between EURO-CORDEX multi-model ensembles (Common - 13RCMs) and the gridded observational dataset for mainland Portugal are presented in Figure 3.5.
 Overall, the ensembles overestimate the precipitation with the mean value of the differences closer to 100 mm, except the ENS1 where the mean value is closer to 0 mm but the differences range from, approximately, -150 to 200 mm.
 Looking at the maximum and minimum temperatures, an underestimation is observed in all ensembles, except during the summer due to a negative bias found in the northern region and a positive bias in the southern region of Portugal (not shown).

-Nevertheless, and excluding the ENS1 since it only considers one variable, the ENS3 shows the lower ensemble spread in the three variables considered.
-In this way, the EURO-CORDEX multimodel ensembles with 13RCMs constructed with the formulation of the ENS3 (Equation 15) was chosen and will be considered to characterise the future climate and to assess the uncertainty of climate change projections.
+Despite the better generalized performance of ENS1, it should be noted that assigning different weights to different variables might lead to inconsistencies in the climate change assessment, especially when addressing minimum and maximum temperatures, both obtained from the same "mother"-variable: temperature.
+For this reason, ENS3 (Equation 15), which shows the second-best performance (after ENS1), as well as the lowest spreads in comparison with ENS2 and ENS4, was chosen as the 13-member EURO-CORDEX RCM multi-model ensemble to be considered in the characterization of Portugal's future climate, and associated uncertainties.
 The multi-model ensemble of the climate extremes and indices defined in Section 2.4 were computed following the formulation of the ENS3 (Equation 15), which considers the weights of each of the 13RCMs.